staks1/Emotion-Recognition/README.md

 It is based on the 'fer2013' dataset and the models are trained on it .

 The paths in the notebook for the faces-images and the dataset should be changed accordingly in order fot the notebook to run successfully.

+Models info and instructions for each cell can be found in the notebook where each part is explained.